eficode-academy/rf-katas/exercises/01-manual_testing.md

 - Windows: double click `01-manual_testing.cmd`
 - Linux/macOS: `./exercises/verify/01-manual_testing.sh`

 If the output is `Ready to proceed!` then you're good to go!
-Otherwise the check the output about what is missing?
+Otherwise, the check the output about what is missing?